 The submission deadline is over, more than 150 submissions have been accepted for presenting at the conference, including 11 Plenary Talks and Special Sessions on interesting research themes like „Interpretable Machine Learning“, „Biostatistics and Bioinformatics“, or „Consumer Preferences and Marketing Analytics“.
-Also, parallel to conference talks, a Workshop on Partial Least Squares Structural Equation Modeling (PLS-SEM) is organized for Wednesday (March 20, 2019, 9:00-17:00) by Marko Sarstedt, University of Magdeburg.
+Also, parallel to conference talks, a Workshop on Partial Least Squares Structural Equation Modeling (PLS-SEM) by Marko Sarstedt (University of Magdeburg) took place on Wednesday (March 20, 2019, 9:00-17:00).

 - Jan Baumbach, TU Munich, Germany

 Title: „Big Data Science in Systems Medicine – A Disruptive View on Current Medicine“